galeone/raf/README.md

 # Telegram RaF \[Refer a Friend\]([@RefafBot](https://t.me/RefafBot))

-Telegram Bot for creating referral-based contests for your channels.
+RaF is a bot for creating referral-based contests for your Telegram channels, groups and supergroups.

-Create contests, let your users share your channel, increase your audience, and give prizes to the winners!
+Create contests, let your users share their link to your channel/group, increase your audience, and give prizes to the winners!

 ---